Vonage/vivid-3/libs/icons-builder/README.md

 ### Updating the new icons

 1. Update ICONS_VERSION with the new version in the `libs/consts/src/lib/icons.ts` file.
-2. Open the icons-builder repo: `cd libs/icons-builder`
-3. Add the new svg icons to the `src/icons` folder.
+2. Add the new svg icons to the `src/icons` folder.
 Make sure you are adding 2 icons: solid + line | color + mono
-4. After adding the SVG - change the `fill="black"` to `fill="currentColor".`
+3. After adding the SVG - change the `fill="black"` to `fill="currentColor".`
-5. Remove the width + height of the SVG.
+4. Remove the width + height of the SVG.
-6. Update the manifest json file in `src/icons/manifest.json` with the new icons:
+5. Update the manifest json file in `src/icons/manifest.json` with the new icons:

 ```
 {